I'm 61 and need $50,000 for home repairs. Should I borrow, given today's rates, or take a withdrawal from my $950,000 401(k)?

 "That interest actually goes right back into your investments, so you’re essentially dollar-cost averaging your repayments," Zhu explains.

-But if taking a withdrawal in the first place is something you’re considering, a loan might be a fairly low-risk option if you’ve accepted the fact that you may be looking at a huge tax bill and are able to plan for it accordingly.
+But if taking a withdrawal in the first place is something you’re considering, a loan might be a fairly low-risk option if you’ve accepted the fact that you might be looking at a huge tax bill and are able to plan for it accordingly.

 You’ll need to run the numbers carefully